exonum/exonum-doc/src/advanced/services/anchoring.md

 Verifying authorization of `tx_anc`:

 1. Calculate the initial anchoring address `addr`.
-2. Load spending transactions from `addr` ordered as in the Bitcoin Blockchain, until the first transitional anchoring transaction.
-XXX: Is there an efficient way to query spending txs and/or transitional anchoring txs? is encountered, or spending txs are depleted.
+2. Load spending transactions from `addr` ordered as in the Bitcoin Blockchain, until the first transitional anchoring transaction is encountered, or spending txs are depleted.
 Let `txs` be the list of loaded transactions ordered as in the Bitcoin Blockchain.
 3. If `tx_anc` is in `txs`, the check succeeds.
 XXX: If any transaction in `txs` is not an anchoring transaction, fail.
 4. Else, if the last transaction in `txs` is a transitional anchoring transaction, assign `addr` to the new address specified by this transaction, and go to step 2.
 5. If the last transaction in `txs` is not a transitional anchoring transaction, fail.